zocker-160/ifm/doc/solving.rst

 afterwards.
 Note that if the manual method is used first, the press-button task will be ignored.

-The ``do`` clause causes any task to be done---even tasks that have prerequisites, and explicitly ignored ones.
+The :keyword:`do` clause causes any task to be done---even tasks that have prerequisites, and explicitly ignored ones.
 This is useful in that you can create special ignored tasks that can be done by any of a set of other tasks, whichever gets there first.
-The ``do`` clause is also recursive: a task can do another task which in turn does another, and so on.
+The :keyword:`do` clause is also
+recursive: a task can do another task which in turn does another, and so on.
 [1]_

 Note that any task which does an unsafe task in this way is itself marked unsafe.